popstas/amocrm-to-planfix/README.md

 npm start        # start the worker npm run ingest   # start the webhook collector (queue processing disabled)

+When running `npm run ingest` the service only stores incoming webhooks.
-The `ingest` script sets `INGEST_ONLY=true` so incoming webhooks are stored but not processed.
-Run the worker separately to handle the queue.
+Run the worker separately to process the queue.
 ```

 ## Docker